-Genius Group Pro forma For the Six Months Ended (USD 000's) Pre-IPO Group For the Six Months End (USD 000's)
+Genius Group Pro forma For the Six Months Ended (USD 000's) Group Ionths Ended 000's)

-June 30, 2021 June 30, 2021 June 30, 2
+June 30, 2021 June 30, 2021 June 30, 2021

 Digital Education Revenue 12,163 5,075 3,068

 In-Person Education Revenue 478 330

 Total Education Revenue 12,641 5,075 3,398

 Campus Revenue 1,277 1,277 1,140

 Total Revenue 13,918 6,352 4,538

-Within Education Revenue, the shift from In-Person Education Revenue to Digital Education Revenue began after the acquisition of Entrepreneurs Institute in 2019 and is the result of reducing the number of Entrepreneurs Institute's in-person training events and replacing them with more scalable digital courses delivered on GeniusU.
+Within Education Revenue, the shift from In-Person Education Revenue to Digital Education Revenue began after the acquisition of Entrepreneurs Institute in 2019 and is the result of reducing the number of Entrepreneurs Institute's in-person training events and replacing them with more scalable digital courses delivered on Genius U.

-With the addition of the IPO Acquisitions, our pro forma Digital Education Revenue in the six months ended June 30, 2021, increased to \$12.2 million.
-Of the four IPO Acquisitions, three companies operated digitally in the six months ended June 30, 2021, and one company, Education Angels, continued to provide in-home education in New Zealand, resulting in our pro forma In- Person Education Revenue being \$0.5 million.
+With the addition of the IPO Acquisitions, our proforma Digital Education Revenue in the six months ended June 30, 2021, increased to \$12.2 million.
+Of the four IPO Acquisitions, three companies operated digitally in the six months ended June 30, 2021, and one company, Education Angels, continued to provide inhome education in New Zealand, resulting in our pro forma In-Person Education Revenue being \$0.5 million.

 Of the IPO Acquisitions during this period, PIN is experiencing the highest revenue growth, with \$3.2 million revenue compared to \$2.3 million for the same period in 2020.
 PIN converted programs such as PIN meetings, events, workshops and accelerator programs to an online format which resulted in greater audience reach and thus increased revenue in the first half of 2021.
 This is the only IPO Acquisition at this point that is actively working with GeniusU on the growth strategies outlined in this prospectus prior to acquisition.
-Education Angels and E-Square registered revenues of \$0.5 million and \$0.4 million which is on par with the previous year's revenues, and UAV saw a decline in revenue to \$3.5 million in the first six months of 2021 compared to \$4.5 million for the same period in 2020.
-UAV's decline was largely due to uncertainties of students to be able to enroll and complete the semester due to the prolonged lock down in the first half of 2021, however management focused on a second half recovery with the easing of lockdown measures.
+Education Angels and E-Square registered revenues of \$0.5 million and \$0.4 million which is on par with the previous year's revenues.
+UAV saw a decline in revenue to \$3.5 million in the first six months of 2021 compared to \$4.5 million for the same period in 2020.
+UAV's decline was due to the impact of the COVID-19 lockdown measures in which the university campus was closed.
+As a result, the number of enrolments for students commencing courses in the first six months ended June 30, 2021 reduced while the number of registered enrolments for students choosing to commence courses in the second six months and for when UAV anticipated opening of the campus in the Fall term increased.
 As a result, preliminary results for the second half of 2021 show a strong recovery, and indicate that 2021 full year revenue and profit will exceed 2020.